amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

   secretStore: eshop-secretstore
 ```

 This configuration uses the [Twilio SendGrid](https://github.com/dapr/components-contrib/tree/master/bindings/twilio) binding component.
 Note how the API key for connecting to the service consumes a Dapr secret reference.
 This approach keeps secrets outside of the configuration file.
-Read the [Dapr secrets section](secrets-buildingblocks.md) in this chapter to learn more about Dapr secrets.
+Read the [Dapr secrets management chapter](secrets-buildingblocks.md) to learn more about Dapr secrets.

 The binding specifies a binding component that can be invoked using the `/sendmail` endpoint on the Dapr sidecar.
 Here's a code snippet in which an email is sent whenever an order is started: